linnienaryshkin/langchain/aws/exam.md

 - Data security | the protection of data from unauthorized access, use, disclosure, disruption, modification, or destruction
 - Data integrity | ensures the data is accurate, consistent, and unaltered
 - Data lineage | the history of how data has been transformed and used over time
+- Benchmark dataset | a dataset used to evaluate the performance of a model, typically used to compare the performance of different models